Robert “Brother Cleve” Toomey

 Soon, Cleve’s music career took off.
 His performances with Suade Cowboys established his reputation as a keyboardist of the first order.
 He played in countless bands in the years to come, including The I-Tones, Wheelers & Dealers, Barrence Whitfield & the Savages, The Del Fuegos, Combustible Edison, Huge Voodoo, Dragonfly, Brother Cleve and His Lush Orchestra and The Singhs.
 The wide variety of styles among these bands – reggae, C&W, exotica, R&B and more – posed no challenge for Cleve, who had become a master of the full range of keyboard-based instruments, from button accordion to the newest digital ones.

-Space-Age Pop, Writing, Production
+Space-Age Pop, Writing, Production, Cocktail Nation Movement

 When the 1950s/’60s “Space-Age Pop” genre resurged in the early ’90s, Cleve was well ahead of the curve.
 He contributed liner notes to – and later produced – innumerable reissues, including albums by Sun Ra, the master of spaced-out sounds, and celebrated Mexican bandleader/composer Juan García Esquivel, with whom Cleve collaborated and later managed.